Aliases for TRIM37 Gene

 Previous GeneCards Identifiers for TRIM37 Gene

 This gene encodes a member of the tripartite motif (TRIM) family, whose members are involved in diverse cellular functions such as developmental patterning and oncogenesis.
 The TRIM motif includes zinc-binding domains, a RING finger region, a B-box motif and a coiled-coil domain.
 The RING finger and B-box domains chelate zinc and might be involved in protein-protein and/or protein-nucleic acid interactions.
-The gene mutations are associated with mulibrey (muscle-liver-brain-eye) nanism, an autosomal recessive disorder that involves several tissues of mesodermal origin. [provided by RefSeq, Mar 2016]
+Mutations in this gene are associated with mulibrey (muscle-liver-brain-eye) nanism, an autosomal recessive disorder that involves several tissues of mesodermal origin.
+TRIM37 localizes in peroxisomal membranes, and has been implicated in human peroxisomal biogenesis disorders. [provided by RefSeq, Jul 2020]

 GeneCards Summary for TRIM37 Gene